-Your baby grows bigger and develops new capabilities every day, which is why it’s important for your healthcare provider to monitor his growth and development at each clinic or doctor’s visit to ensure that your baby is healthy and that everything is on track.
+Your baby grows bigger and develops new capabilities every day, which is why growth monitoring is important.
+Simply put, this is when your healthcare provider monitors his growth and development at each clinic or doctor’s visit to ensure that your baby is healthy and that everything is on track.

-Growth is plotted on the Road to Health Card and aims to detect any illnesses or problems early, so they can be treated.
+When your healthcare provider completes a growth monitoring assessment, your child’s growth is plotted on the Road to Health Card.
+This aims to detect any illnesses or problems early, so they can be treated.
 In addition, healthcare providers will assess your baby to see that his visual and hearing abilities, and motor skills are developing normally.

 How does it work?

 Weight is an important parameter for growth, and weighing a baby or child is a routine part of care.
 Your baby’s weight is plotted on the Road to Health Card along the appropriate age interval to form a growth curve.